-In this section, we provide a rigorous experimental study to evaluate our suggested framework on test instances of the quadratic semi-assignment, the adjacent-only variant of the QSAP and MOT in terms of dual bound and computing time.
-We attempt to answer these fundamental questions through our experiments: How effective and applicable is the star-reformulation on other adjacentonly problems like the AQSAP and MOT?
-To what extent employing the cost-splitting framework is worthwhile for a BQP problem like the QSAP?
+In this section, we provide a rigorous experimental study to evaluate our suggested framework on test instances of the quadratic semi-assignment, the adjacent-only variant of the QSAP, and MOT in terms of dual bound and computing time.
+The generated data sets and results related to all experiments are available on GitHub.1 We attempt to answer these fundamental questions through our experiments: How effective and applicable is the star-reformulation on other adjacent-only problems like the AQSAP and MOT?
+To what extent is employing the cost-splitting framework worth-while for a BQP problem like the QSAP?
 And for each of the selected problems, which type of formulation performs better?

-To answer these questions, we compare the star-reformulation, the cost-splitting and the CG framework with both standard linearization technique (SLT) and RLT as two most commonly used methods in the literature of BQP.
-For the QSAP and the AQSAP, we also compare our results with the most effective exact method proposed (Rostami et al., 2022).
-GUROBI version 9.0.1 is chosen as our benchmark mixed-integer programming (MIP) solver and we also solve the BQP models directly using GUROBI.
+To answer these questions, we compare the star-reformulation, the cost-splitting, and the CG framework with both SLT and RLT as the two most commonly used methods in the literature of BQP.
+For the QSAP and the AQSAP, we also compare our results with the most effective exact method proposed (Rostami et al. 2023).
+GUROBI version 9.0.1 is chosen as our benchmark MIP solver, and we also solve the BQP models directly using GUROBI.
 Note that, through the CG procedure, we consider various possible reformulations which result in different pricing subproblems (i.e., BQP and different linearizations).
-This leads to different reformulations and solution strategies to solve the original BQP models which can be implemented and solved by a commercial solver like GUROBI.
-We consider a time limit of 3 hours to solve each instance.
+This leads to different reformulations and solution strategies to solve the original

+BQP models which can be implemented and solved by a commercial solver like GUROBI.
+We consider a time limit of three hours to solve each instance.